will1491/RiemannDynamics/README.md

 ### Analytic engine — quasiconformal maps and MRMT (the shared core)

 The engine sits below both endpoints.
-It is the densest and highest-uncertainty block of the project; the Phase 8 Calderón–Zygmund layer is the long pole.
+It is the densest and highest-uncertainty block of the project; the Calderón–Zygmund layer in `SingularIntegral` is the long pole.

 **Sobolev** develops the Wirtinger derivatives `∂ = ½(∂ₓ − i∂ᵧ)`, `∂̄ = ½(∂ₓ + i∂ᵧ)`, with the characterization `f` holomorphic ⇔ `∂̄ f = 0`; weak derivatives, `W^{1,p}_loc(ℂ)`, the ACL (absolutely continuous on lines) characterization, and density of `C^∞_c` via mollification.